microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-list-approleassignments.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the list of [appRoleAssignment](../resources/approleassignment.md) that a group has been granted.
+Retrieve the list of [appRoleAssignment](../resources/approleassignment.md) that have been granted to a group.

 ## Permissions